timcu/builder_police/set2/pycharm-edu-2/lesson1/Placing blocks using nested for loops/task.md

 Place a 3x3 square of obsidian glass at x = 101.
 Centre of square at y = 14 and z = player z.
 Remember you can use formulae (eg ref_z - 1, ref_z, ref_z + 1) or
 numbers (eg 19, 20, 21) in the sequence in the `for` statement.

-This will also add to Minetest Task 3.
-However, because we have used obsidian glass rather then normal glass, Minetest won't accept your task attempt as complete yet.

 <img src="og101.png" width="100%" />